uviclibraries/excel/intro-functions.md

 Functions are powerful tools that can quickly let you make complex calculations.
 If you and your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Here are some functions that are frequently used:

 1. Open Excel, and open a **Blank workbook**.
-  - Enter number **5** into Cell **A1** in your spreadsheet, and then press **Enter** on your keyboard.
-  - If you are starting fresh from this activity, enter the following numbers in Column A below the number 5 you just entered: **6, 8, 3, 1, 9, 5, 4, 7, 5, 6**.
-These are the same numbers from Activity 1, so you can reuse them if have already typed them.
+  - If you are starting fresh from this activity, enter number **5** into Cell **A1** in your spreadsheet, and then press **Enter** on your keyboard.
+Enter the following numbers in Column A below the number 5 you just entered: **6, 8, 3, 1, 9, 5, 4, 7, 5, 6**.
 We will use this list of numbers for the rest of this exercise.
+  - If you are continuing from previous activities, these are the same numbers as before, so you can just copy and paste them if you prefer.
+If needed, [here](https://support.microsoft.com/en-us/office/move-or-copy-cells-rows-and-columns-3ebbcafd-8566-42d8-8023-a2ec62746cfc){:target="_blank"}'s a quick video with instructions on how to copy and paste (start at the 48s mark)

 2. **SUM function:** The sum function quickly and easily adds up a range of numbers for you.
   - In cell **A13** type: **=sum(A1:A11)** and press **Enter** on your keyboard.
 Cell **A13** should now have the number **59** in it.<br>